Arab Singaporeans

+Tribal groups such as the Harharahs maintained their own spheres of authority at various points in Hadhramaut’s fragmented political landscape, sometimes aligning with larger sultanates and at other times asserting local autonomy.
 The Confederal Harharah Sultanate reigned over the State of Upper Yafa.
 The Sultanate had formed a military alliance with the British Aden Protectorate and the Protectorate of South Arabia.
 Its capital, Mahjaba, was located about 50 km northeast of Habilayn.